seycileli/Is-A.Has-A.Relationships/README.md

 # Is-A.Has-A.Relationships

-Best example of how to use Is-A, Has-A relationships
+Best & simple example of how to use Is-A, Has-A relationships